-When the verdict has been recorded by the clerk of court and

-agreed by the jury, the work of the jury is over.
+When the verdict has been recorded by the clerk of court and agreed by the jury, the work of the jury is over.
 In the event of an acquittal verdict (not guilty or not proven), the accused is discharged by the court.
 Finally, if the jury do return a guilty verdict, it is not always possible for the court to dispose of the case at that time.
-There may be a need for criminal justice social work report or medical reports to be obtained, so the accused may need to return to court at a later date for sentence.
+There may be a need for social enquiry or medical reports to be obtained, so the accused may need to return to court at a later date for sentence.